ferdieromero/ULAPPH-Cloud-Desktop-1/README.md

 server2.appspot.com -> sites.appspot.com: Conntects to central server
 installer.appspot.com -> server1.appspot.com: Auto creates project ID
-local installer -> server1.appspot.com: Installs the software to cloud
+local installer -> server1.appspot.com: Installs the software to cloud local installer -> server2.appspot.com: Installs the software to cloud
 ```

 ### About ULAPPH Cloud Desktop

-  [^ulapph]: [ULAPPH Cloud Desktop](https://www.ulapph.com/) is a web-based desktop (webtop) for online work, publishing, and development!
+[ULAPPH Cloud Desktop](https://www.ulapph.com/) is a web-based desktop (webtop) for online work, publishing, and development!
 ULAPPH is coined from word "ulap" which means cloud and PH which means it originated from the Philippines.